ThanasisVlioras/OC-DoorOS/DoorEFI/README.md

 - The vertical margin is the vertical spacing between 2 buttons, you can see that in the included pictures too.

-After you customize this file to you can open it with the installer and kablooey !
+After you customize this file to your needs you can open it with the installer and kablooey !
 It works

+# Command to run in OpenOS to open the installer :

+`pastebin run QbyHTHQg`